bhavaniravi/til/data-engineering/dlthub-first-look.md

 ---
-title: DLTHub - The New ELT tool in the market
+added: Jan 30 2024
+created_date: '2023-07-07'
+description: Businesses produce and accumulate data.
+Before making sense of this data, we must bring them to a centralized place—a data lake.
+Whenever you can think of data, movement tools like Fivetran comes into the picture.
+DLTHub is an ELT(Extract, Load, Transform) accumulating its market of Fivetran by using open source to its advantage.
+draft: false
+featuredImgPath: null
+image: null
+isexternal: true
+layout: ../layouts/BlogPost.astro
+published_date: '2023-07-07'
+slug: DLTHub-new-tool
 sub_title: Should you use DLTHub for your ELT usecase?
-slug: DLTHub-new-tool
 tags:
 - data-engineering
-featuredImgPath:
-isexternal: true
-published_date: "2023-07-07"
-created_date: "2023-07-07"
-draft: false
-description: >-
-    Businesses produce and accumulate data.
-Before making sense of this data, we must bring them to a centralized place—a data lake.
-Whenever you can think of data, movement tools like Fivetran comes into the picture.
-    DLTHub is an ELT(Extract, Load, Transform) accumulating its market of Fivetran by using open source to its advantage.
+title: DLTHub - The New ELT tool in the market
 ---

 # 🔗 DLTHub - First Look